+WILDLIFE HABITAT

-WILDLIFE HABITAT Denotes State Fair Entry Purple, \$3; Blue, \$2; Red, \$1.50; White, \$1 D342001 Houses.
+\Denotes State Fair Entry

+Purple, \$3; Blue, \$2; Red, \$1.50; White, \$1

+\D342001 Houses.
 Make a house for wildlife.
 Examples: birdhouse (wren, bluebird, purple martin, wood duck, kestrel, barn owl, etc.) or bat house; no insect houses.
 Make the house functional so that dimensions, hole size, etc. are appropriate to fit the intended species' needs.
 Include the following information: 1.
 The kinds of animals(s) for which the house is intended; 2.
 Where and how the house should be located for best use; 3.
-Any seasonal maintenance needed.
+Any seasonal maintenance needed, and 4) any evidence of your personal observations or experiences.
 Tips: Check NebGuide on bird houses and shelves.

-D342002 Feeders/Waters.
+\D342002 Feeders/Waterers.
 Make a bird bath or feeder (example: seed, suet or nectar feeders).
 Squirrel feeder okay; no insect feeders.
-Indicate the kinds of animal(s) for which the feeder or water is intended.
-Make the feeder or water functional so that it fits wildlife needs.
-Include the following information: 1.
-Where and how the feeder or water should be located for best use; 2.
-How it should be maintained.
+Include the following information 1) the kinds of animal(s) for which the water/feeder is intended, 2) where are how the water/feeder should be located for best use, 3) any seasonal maintenance needed, and 4) any evidence of your personal observations or experiences.
 Tips: check NebGuide on feeding birds.

-D342003 Wildlife Habitat Design Board, no larger than 24 inches by 24 inches, or Poster Exhibit, no larger than 22 inches by 28 inches, but half-size, 22 inches by 14 inches, is recommended.
-Choose a back yard, acreage or farm, and design a habitat plan to meet the food, water, shelter and space needs of at least three kinds of animals you would like to attract.
+\D342003 Wildlife Habitat Design Board or Poster Exhibit - Choose a back yard, acreage or farm, and design a habitat plan to meet the food, water, shelter and space needs of at least three kinds of animals you would like to attract.
 Draw an outline of the area and show what plants or other habitat will be provided.
 Indicate how the various parts of your plan provide the desired habitat needs.
 You might include an aerial photo of the area if you have one.